spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/example-project/exampleproject-cloud-deployment.md

 <%(/Expandable)%>

-To launch a cloud deployment from Unreal Editor:
+To launch a cloud deployment from the Unreal Editor:

 1. On the GDK toolbar, select **Deploy**.